Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 integers as a `value`.

 The `brand` is a very important component.
 Many ERTP components are defined to work with or on one specific `brand`.
-In fact, exemplars of these next three components are all in one-to-one relationships with each other and a `brand`.
+In fact, instances of these next three components are all in one-to-one relationships with each other and a `brand`.

 - **[Mint](./IssuersAndMints.md)** ([glossary](https://agoric.com/documentation/glossary/#mint)):
-  Creates new `payments` of a specific `brand`.
+  Creates new assets of a specific `brand`.
 Each `brand` has a one to one relationship with a `mint` and vice versa.
 - **[Issuer](./IssuersAndMints.md)** ([glossary](https://agoric.com/documentation/glossary/#issuer)):
   Has a one-to-one relationship with a `mint`.
 Used to create empty `purses` to hold assets of the `brand`